How to Update EdgeTX Radio Firmware – Step by Step Tutorial

 Edgetx Connect Radio Usb Storage Sd Joystick Hid Prompt

-You should have two new external drives appear on your computer, find the one with lots of folders in it, like “FIRMWARE”, “MODELS”, and “RADIO” folders, this is the drive for your SD card content.
-Remember the letter of this drive.
+Two new external drives should appear on your computer.
+Find the one with lots of folders in it, such as FIRMWARE, MODELS, and RADIO.
+This is the drive for your SD card contents.
+Remember the drive letter.

 Click on “Select SD Card” and select the drive for your SD card content.
 If prompted, click on “Let site view files”, then “Save changes”.